 This temple is the oldest in Bhutan, originally built in the 7th century.
 The wooden floors are mostly all original and there are prayer wheels and monk houses throughout this temple.

+So here’s the comprehensive list of Bhutan things to do and experience.
 Lastly, here’s sharing some additional things to note about guides and making your research which tour company to go.

 Bhutan Guide and Tour Packages